Best mobile plans under $20: top cheap options for the budget-conscious

 If you’re after a mobile plan that is budget friendly and costs under $20 per month, we’re here to help.

-While there’s a decent range of providers offering plans at this price point, your choices are more limited and you won’t be able to get a month-to-month plan directly from one of the big three providers – Telstra, Optus or Vodafone.
+While there’s a decent range of providers offering plans at this price point, your choices are more limited and you probably be able to get a month-to-month plan directly from one of the big three providers – Telstra, Optus or Vodafone.
 However, there are still cheap plans that let you use the Telstra 5G network, so even at $20 you won’t necessarily be sacrificing coverage.

 The main limitation with plans under $20 per month is the amount of data you get.
 While some providers offer introductory deals where you’ll receive extra data for the first few months or recharges, outside of this, the most on offer is 25GB per month… and there’s a slight technicality to this too, as it depends on an introductory discount.